azu/codemirror-console/packages/codemirror-console-ui/README.md

 See [reusable components - substack/browserify-handbook](https://github.com/substack/browserify-handbook#reusable-components " reusable components")

-### Known problem

-How to use with [rotundasoftware/parcelify](https://github.com/rotundasoftware/parcelify "rotundasoftware/parcelify")?
+## How to add Localization?

-I want to use this with parcelify.
+If you want to add locale, then please add translated text to [components/localization.js](components/localization.js).

 ## Contributing